ansys/pydpf-core/docs/source/user_guide/server_types.rst

     DPF Server: {'server_ip': '127.0.0.1', 'server_port': 50052, 'server_process_id': 9999, 'server_version': '6.0', 'os': 'nt'}

-From a another machine, you can connect remotly to this server and instantiate Models, Operators, and so on:
+From a another machine, you can connect remotely to this server and instantiate Models, Operators, and so on:

 .. code-block::